naclsn/cintre/README.md

 Situation: you have a C lib (header/s + obj/ar/shared)

-Idea: automatically make a program that is a REPL linked against this lib, you enter C expressions, can interact with everything exposed in the header (declare variables with lib types, call lib functions, ...) as if you were writing a `main()` and compiling it over and over and editing it and mixing the order of the arguments and recompiling it and not thinking about having a `printf` right here and it should be printing something else and that was just an off by one and-
+Idea: automatically make a program that is a REPL linked against this lib, you enter C code, can interact with everything exposed in the header (declare variables with lib types, call lib functions, ...)

 ---